 PR operates in very volatile situations, where circumstances can undergo serious changes in a matter of hours, so it’s important that a key part of your plan is flexible just in case major changes do crop up.

 If you haven’t set your buyer personas up yet, now is the time to do so.
 Creating and maintaining personas helps you keep up with the ever-changing market.
 For help developing this powerful tool of business for your company, call Axia today at 888-PR-FIRM-8.
-To see the effects of buyer personas in action, check out our free e-book about maximizing your PR investment.
+To see the effects of buyer personas in action, check out our e-book about maximizing your PR investment.

 Featured image credit: 123rf.com